What External Knowledge is Preferred by LLMs? Characterizing and Exploring Chain of Evidence in Imperfect Context for Multi-Hop QA: Limitations

 \section{Limitations}

 There are three limitations to the current study.
 Firstly, we apply the {\tool} to search for CoE in external knowledge, but there is no step to verify the correctness of answers within the CoE.
 If the retrieved CoE contains incorrect information, it may mislead the LLM to generate inaccurate responses.
-In the Section \ref{sec:faithfulness}, we discuss LLMs' Following Rate to CoE containing factual errors, showing that LLMs are highly likely to follow the knowledge provided in CoE.
+In Section \ref{sec:faithfulness}, we discuss LLMs' Following Rate to CoE containing factual errors, showing that LLMs are highly likely to follow the knowledge provided in CoE.

-Secondly, this paper does not investigate the individual contributions of CoE features to LLM performance.
-Since intent, keywords, and relations within CoE are interdependent, it is challenging to isolate any single feature.
-Therefore, we focus on examining the overall impact of CoE on LLM performance in this paper.

-Thirdly, the usability of our proposed retrieval strategy ({\tool}) has inherent constraints across RAG scenarios.
-For instance, some RAG scenarios convert external knowledge into vectors and store them in vector databases, then search for question-relevant knowledge at the vector level during the retrieval phase.
+Secondly, the usability of our proposed CoE-based reranking strategy ({\tool}) has inherent constraints across RAG scenarios.
+For instance, some RAG scenarios convert external knowledge into vectors and store them in vector databases, then search for question-relevant knowledge at the vector level during the retrieval phase..
 Our approach, which operates at the textual level, is not suitable for such vector-based RAG scenarios.

+Thirdly, our approach relies on prompt-based extraction of evidence nodes using GPT-4o, potential extraction errors (either incorrect identification or missing of evidence nodes) may affect CoE's performance.
+We systematically analyze these scenarios in Appendix \ref{sec:appendix_keywordacc}, where experiments on 1,000 HotpotQA samples demonstrate the robustness of our method: even under imperfect extraction conditions, the accuracy only drops marginally (from 90.2\% to 89.3\% and 89.4\%).
+This suggests that while evidence node extraction quality matters, our approach maintains strong performance even with occasional extraction imperfections.